Introduction

 The WWI conscription crisis

-When Britain entered World War I on August 4, 1914, Canada was automatically brought into the war as part of the British Empire.
-Many Canadians volunteered for military service.
-When they got overseas, Canadian soldiers were kept together as units for the first time.
+When Britain entered World War I on August 4, 1914, Canada was automatically brought into the war to fight on behalf of its previous ruler Great Britain.
+Many Canadians volunteered for military service in the initial years of the war, and it was the first time that Canadian soldiers were kept together as units once landed overseas.

 Few French-speaking volunteers

-While many Canadians volunteered in the early days, fewer than five percent of these volunteers spoke French.
+While many Canadians volunteered in the early days of the First World War, fewer than five percent of these volunteers spoke French.
 Why were there so few francophone (French-speaking) volunteers?

 • Many Quebecers were not motivated to join because they felt little attachment to Britain and didn’t feel it was really “their war.”